Sabeeh676/Basic-Network-Sniffer/README.md

 Feel free to contribute to the project by forking the repository and submitting pull requests.

 **Errors:**
-The error message in the image indicates that your Python script is attempting to access a network socket in a way that is not permitted by the operating system.
+There can be a permission error message that indicates your Python script is attempting to access a network socket in a way that is not permitted by the operating system.
 To resolve this, you can try the following:

 Run the script as administrator: